 73. Selfie

-A self-portrait photo, typically taken with a smartphone, often shared on social media.
+A self-portrait photo, typically taken with a front camera of smartphone by self, and often shared on social media.

 74. Swipe